 For ingredients and detailed instructions, refer to the recipe card below.

-Flour: use all-purpose flour to make this recipe.
+- Flour: Use all-purpose flour to make this recipe.

-Milk and water: they are liquids used to make pâte à choux.
-Use whole or low-fat milk.
-Replace milk with water if desired.
+- Milk and water: Use whole or low-fat milk, or replace milk with water if desired.

-Salt: it enhances the flavor of the choux pastry.
+- Salt enhances the flavor of the choux pastry.

-Eggs: use large whole eggs at room temperature.
+- Eggs: Use large, whole eggs at room temperature.

 How to make nun's farts

 To make the beignet dough, pour water and milk into a small saucepan.
-Add the butter cut into cubes, salt, and sugar.
+Add the butter, cut into cubes, salt, and sugar.

-Bring the mixture to a boil, remove the pan from the heat.
+Bring the mixture to a boil, and remove the pan from the heat.
 Off of the heat, add the sifted all-purpose flour mixed with baking powder all at once.

 Mix with a wooden spatula.
 Bring the saucepan to medium heat, constantly stirring until the pâte à choux dough comes off the bottom and sides (photo 1).